ThaoPhuong1407/DOLL-Website/README.md

 // 1.
 Do a build for the server
 // 2.
 Do a build for a client: build:js
 // "git push heroku main" To force an update

+### How to Update POST

+1. npm run dev
+2. Go to localhost:3000/login and login

+- To add image: https://lh3.googleusercontent.com/d/IMAGE-ID (get from sharing)